ndc coursesabout the institutecode of ethicsfind an ndc practitionerfree resourcesguest speakerslogin

 • Advances in the field of breastfeeding medicine and lactation consultancy over the past two decades

-• What do women tell us are the obstacles to breastfeeding?
+• What women tell us are the obstacles to breastfeeding success and enjoyment

-If we look objectively at the research, the marketing practices of commercial milk formula companies are no longer particularly relevant to reasons women introduce formula in high income countries.
+If we look objectively at the research, the marketing practices of commercial milk formula companies no longer explain why women introduce formula in high income countries.

 Video 2